 Offers the most relevant recommendations by ranking query suggestions considering:

 Only considers queries performed and followed by clicks on search results enough times to eliminate outliers.
 The number of times a query must be performed and followed by a click varies based on the number of queries by language in the model.
 The following table lists diverse query counts and the respective minimum number of times a specific query must be performed and followed by a click for this query to be selected has a potential suggestion.

 The minimum number of times a query must be performed and followed by a click is calculated per language, thus more popular languages will have a higher minimum number of times.
 You can review the minimum for each language in the model information panel (see Reviewing Coveo Machine Learning Model Information).

 |Query count||Minimum number of times a query must be performed and followed by a click|

 In the end, suggested queries are surprisingly tolerant to typos, and get better as your usage analytics data set size increases.

 Coveo Cloud organization administrators and relevance managers can configure and activate Coveo ML Query Suggestions in a few clicks (see Adding and Managing Coveo Machine Learning Models and Built-In Group Privileges).

-By default, Query Suggestions model recommendations are made based on the language of the user’s query, the search hub or the search tab (interface) in which the query is performed.
+By default, QS model recommendations are made based on the language of the user’s query, the search hub or the search tab (interface) in which the query is performed.
 Query Suggestions are only returned if the language, search hub, or search interface matches the current user context.

-Once a Query Suggestions model is enabled, the search box provides query completion suggestions from the moment end users type their first character.
+Once a QS model is enabled, the search box provides query completion suggestions from the moment end users type their first character.

 Event Recommendations Feature